Stanford/WMD/README.txt

 WebAuth.
 By default it's anyone with a SUNet ID (valid-user) but you can restrict that further if you want.

+-- KNOWN ISSUES --

+Because the WebAuth module for Drupal attempts to log people in automatically if they reach a restricted resource, removing "View Published Content" permissions from anonymous users may result in users not being able to log out.
+That's because upon log out, users are redirected to the home page.
+If the home page is restricted, the module will log the users back in again.
+The current workaround is to quit the browser to destroy the WebAuth cookie.

 -- TROUBLESHOOTING --

 If you encounter any issues while using this module at Stanford,